 Why bait drives bass

 A bass needs to eat.
-Baitfish are the most efficient calories available in most systems β high in fat, easy to school on, and predictable in their movements.
+Baitfish are the most efficient calories available in most systems โ high in fat, easy to school on, and predictable in their movements.
 When bait shifts position, bass have to follow or stop eating.
+For the full forage picture โ shad, herring, bluegill, crawfish โ start with the bass forage guide, then dig into the threadfin vs gizzard shad breakdown to match the right profile on your lake.

 Most anglers notice that an empty-looking bank is empty for a reason.
 No bait means no bass.
-The reverse is true: a bank with bait flicking on the surface almost always holds fish.
+The reverse is true: a bank with bait flicking on the surface almost always holds fish โ and a few weeks each spring, the shad spawn stacks both on the same hard-bank cover at sunrise.

 Seasonal bait movements